 - External links (no broken links or links to ‘bad’ sites)

 It is also known as link building.
-Including links on your site enables Google to better understand relevancy and reliableness of your content, allowing you to create strong organic rankings.
+Including links on your site enables Google to better understand the relevancy and reliableness of your content, allowing you to create strong organic rankings.
 It also includes social media marketing and brand mentions.
-Basically off-page SEO is the activities that you perform outside the boundaries of your own website.
+Basically, off-page SEO is the activities that you perform outside the boundaries of your own website.

 - Link building

 Everyone is well known about this fact of SEO that content is king.
 Building worthy and faithful content on your site lets searchers get their answers easily.
 Creating valuable content helps you to gain organic traffic to your website.